lammps/lammps/doc/src/Build_development.rst

 .. note::

-   This unit test framework is new and still under development.
+   The unit test framework is new and still under development.
    The coverage is only minimal and will be expanded over time.
    Tests styles of the same kind of style (e.g. pair styles or bond styles) are performed with the same executable using